opensas/mdn-svelte-tutorial/readme.md

 ## 07. TypeScript support in Svelte

-In this article will learn how to use TypeScript to develop Svelte applications.
-First we'll learn what is TypeScript and what benefits it can bring us.
+We will now learn how to use TypeScript in Svelte applications.
+First we'll learn what TypeScript is and what benefits it can bring us.
 Then we'll see how to configure our project to work with TypeScript files.
 Finally we will go over our app and see what modifications we have to make to fully take advantage of TypeScript features.

 You can see the complete content of this article [here](./07-typescript-support/Svelte_typescript_support.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_TypeScript).

 The source code to follow this article is in the `07-typescript-support` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/07-typescript-support svelte-todo` command.
+[TypeScript support](https://github.com/sveltejs/svelte-repl/issues/130) is not available from the REPL yet.

 The application ported to TypeScript is in the `08-next-steps` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/08-next-steps svelte-todo` command.

-> [TypeScript support](https://github.com/sveltejs/svelte-repl/issues/130) is not available from the REPL yet.
-You can download the content folder and work locally with `npx degit opensas/mdn-svelte-tutorial/07-typescript-support`.

 ## 08. Deployment and next Steps

-In this article we will learn about a couple of zero-fuss options to deploy our app in production and see how to setup a basic pipeline to deploy our app to GitLab on every commit.
-We will also provide a list of Svelte resources to go further with your Svelte learning.
+In this final article we will look at how to deploy your application and get it online, and also share some of the resources that you should go on to, to continue your Svelte learning journey.

-You can see the complete content of this article [here](./08-next-steps/Svelte_next_steps.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_next_steps).
+You can see the complete content of this article [here](./08-next-steps/Svelte_next_steps.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_deployment_next).

 The source code to follow this article is in the `08-next-steps` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/08-next-steps svelte-todo` command.